deathworlders/online/content/book/deathworlders/chapter-33-metadyskolia.md

 Kirk looked away.
 “I… had thought you already understood this,” he said.
 “Your species, mine, the Vzk’tk, the Corti… We have had long enough to come to terms with the idea that they are all thralls.”

-Vedreg calmed and sagged. “...I... still had hope,” he repeated.
+Vedreg calmed and sagged. “...I...still had hope,” he repeated.

 “I still do,” Kirk replied.